 ...earning sustainable and high returns on capital, led by competent and honest management focused on creating long term shareholder value, but only when the share price represents a material discount to what an informed buyer would pay for the entire business.

 This is our preferred area of investment, as the longer term nature of these opportunities can create tremendous value over time as the power of compounding returns works its magic.
 Opportunities to buy high quality companies at large discounts are generally rare, but possible and require great patience.

 ii.
 Deep value opportunities...

 ...in average companies — those in highly cyclical industries or unable to generate sustainable high returns over time — when their shares are deeply out of favor and undervalued.

-Here we look for valuation support from tangible assets, oftentimes buying at prices below liquidation value in order to mitigate the risk of a permanent loss of capital.
+Here we look for valuation support from tangible assets, oftentimes buying at prices below liquidation or replacement value in order to mitigate the risk of a permanent loss of capital.
 While these opportunities can offer great reward with low absolute risk, their below-average business returns over time compel us to sell when their business conditions are favorable again, and reflected in their valuation.

 iii.
 Special situations...

 ...involving corporate events that we believe will unlock latent value.